 Welcome to the Heart Failure Clinic

-Heart failure occurs when your heart muscle fails to pump blood properly.
+Heart failure occurs when your heart fails to pump blood properly.
 This results in a multitude of symptoms including shortness of breath, swelling in your legs and/or abdomen, congestion of the lungs, and increased fatigue.

 At the Heart Failure Clinic we work to your improve your quality of life by helping you manage your symptoms of heart failure.
 We educate you about the condition and the ways it can be controlled.
 Our primary objective is to reduce the number of unnecessary visits to the emergency room, prevent hospitalizations, and help you to live a full and productive life.